davidchesnut/sp-general-docs/docs/how-to-create-report-editors-for-performancepoint-services-in-sharepoint-2013.md

-    > [!Note]
+    > [!NOTE]
-> The sample report obtains data from a filter, so it does not use  **DataSourceConsumerHelper** or **IDataSourceConsumer** objects.
-However, if your report obtains data from a PerformancePoint Services data source, you can use the methods that are exposed by the **DataSourceConsumerHelper** class to retrieve data sources as described in [How to: Create filter editors for PerformancePoint Services in SharePoint 2013](how-to-create-filter-editors-for-performancepoint-services-in-sharepoint-2013.md).
+> The sample report obtains data from a filter, so it does not use **DataSourceConsumerHelper**or**IDataSourceConsumer**objects.
+However, if your report obtains data from a PerformancePoint Services data source, you can use the methods that are exposed by the**DataSourceConsumerHelper**class to retrieve data sources as described in [How to: Create filter editors for PerformancePoint Services in SharePoint 2013](how-to-create-filter-editors-for-performancepoint-services-in-sharepoint-2013.md).
-5. In your editor class, add  **using** directives for the following PerformancePoint Services namespaces:
+5. In your editor class, add **using**directives for the following PerformancePoint Services namespaces:

   - **Microsoft.PerformancePoint.Scorecards**

   - **Microsoft.PerformancePoint.Scorecards.ServerCommon**

-    Depending on your extension's functionality, other  **using** directives may be required.
+    Depending on your extension's functionality, other **using**directives may be required.

 6. Inherit from the base class that supports your editor implementation.
 Because the sample report editor is a web application, it inherits from the  [Page](https://msdn.microsoft.com/library/System.Web.UI.Page.aspx) class.
 Other implementations can derive from base classes such as the [UserControl](https://msdn.microsoft.com/library/System.Windows.Forms.UserControl.aspx) or [WebPart](https://msdn.microsoft.com/library/System.Web.UI.WebControls.WebParts.WebPart.aspx) class.